-Find the lines where you see "bFull Screen", "iSize H" and "iSize W" and change it to the values that you want.
+Find the lines where you see "bFull Screen", "iSize H" and "iSize W" and change their values to your desired resolution.

 the [Imagespace] section set bDoDepthOfField=0 and iRadialBlurLevel=0

-(Note this is a game bug, not a Wine issue.)
+This is a game bug, not a Wine issue!

 Crashes, texture bugs etc..

 Remember, this is a Bethesda game, a few bugs happen for Windows users too, so blaming wine might not be justified.
 Please leave comments and bug reports, especially if things that used to work suddenly break.